gabekanegae/synacor-challenge/writeup.md

 <p align="center"><img src="writeup-images/18.png"></p>

 At some point in the program, those integers were decrypted and turned into valid ASCII characters.
 And that had to happen early, as there were no readable strings other than the self-test ones.
 By logging the memory reads and writes, I locked in the decryption algorithm: addresses 1730 and 2125, the second one called twice for each memory address.
-I also found the upper and lower bounds for the addresses to be decoded: 6068 (at address 1727) and 30050 (at address 1755).
+I also found the lower and upper bounds of the decoded addresses: 6068 (found at address 1727) and 30050 (found at address 1755).
 Now I just had to extract that decryption algorithm and run it for all of those addresses.
 That's why the "self-test" took over 600k instructions to run!

 <p align="center"><img src="writeup-images/19.png"></p>

 That's better!
 Although I'm not too sure how that helps me, other than finding "spoilers" of unseen locations like the Tropical Island, Tropical Cave and Vault (containing [elerium-115](https://xcom.fandom.com/wiki/Elerium)!), which appear to be related, as well as a new item: a journal that's about orbs, hourglasses and puzzles.
 Would that island be the secret teleportation destination, and where that journal is located?
 Hmm.
 No new passwords found when decrypting the memory, though.
-Also, I noticed that, although the decryption algorithm runs until address 30049, everything from address 26850 and beyond is not valid ASCII.
-I wonder what that is, gonna keep a mental note on that.
+I also noticed that, although the decryption algorithm runs until address 30049, everything from address 26850 and beyond is not valid ASCII.
+I wonder what that is, guess I'm gonna keep a mental note on that.

-A couple more hours getting more and more familiarized with the code, understanding how the print function works, how the strings are stored, and all that... just for fun, really.
+A couple more hours getting more and more familiarized with the code, understanding how the disassembled print function works, how the strings are stored, and all that... just for fun, really.
 After I got tired of that, I figured I would get back on track.

 ## 7. One Billion Years Cut Short

 As before, disabling the register self-check and modifying the contents of the eighth register triggers the "1 billion years" text, which, when going through my debug logs, I saw that it resulted in what looked like an infinite loop, filling the stack forever.
-It's pretty much the last instructions of the program, starting at address 6027.
+It's pretty much looping the last instructions of the program, starting at address 6027.

 <p align="center"><img src="writeup-images/20.png"></p>